-- J. Notification of time and specific requirements.
-The CHC shall notify the parties not fewer than 5 business days prior to the hearing of the identity of the panel members, the particular time requirements and procedures that will be in effect and the standard(s) of review applicable in the hearing (See Section IV.C below). - K. Bias or conflict of interest.
+- decision by such other official, committee, or other forum will render the complaint moot or will provide guidance to the committee in resolving the issues before it, or (2) there are strong reasons to conclude that present consideration of the complaint is premature.
+The CHC may not consider a complaint during the RPT process until the cognizant senior vice president has issued a recommendation. - 10.
+Notification of time and specific requirements.
+The CHC shall notify the parties not fewer than 5 business days prior to the hearing of the identity of the panel members, the particular time requirements and Procedures that will be in effect and the standard(s) of review applicable in the hearing (See Section IV.C below). - 11.
+Bias or conflict of interest.
 Members of the CHC panel shall recuse themselves for bias or conflict of interest.
-If there is a dispute regarding the participation of any CHC member, the remaining panel members shall hear that dispute and make a final decision about the participation of that member in the hearing. - I. In order to provide an objective and fair hearing, each panel shall take precautions against real or apparent conflicts of interest on the part of panel members.
-Panel members shall decline to participate in the hearing of any case in which they have a personal bias or conflict of interest that would preclude their making a fair and objective decision, and shall avoid any individual communication with a party. - 2.
-NO PANEL MEMBER SHALL PARTICIPATE IN ANY CASE FROM A DEPARTMENT WITH WHICH HE/SHE/IS ASSOCIATED AS A FACULTY MEMBER OR ANY CASE IN WHICH HE/SHE HAS BEEN INVOLVED IN THE SEQUENCE OF REVIEW. - 3.
-Any party may file a written challenge to any member on these grounds within seven calendar days of the notification of the panel composition. - L. Prehearing.
-The CHC may hold a prehearing with the parties in order to resolve challenges for cause, simplify the issues, effect stipulations of fact, and achieve such other prehearing objectives as will make the hearing fair, effective, and expeditious. - M. Sharing of witness lists and documents.
+If there is a dispute regarding the participation of any CHC member, the remaining panel members shall hear that dispute and make a final decision about the participation of that member in the hearing. - a.
+In order to provide an objective and fair hearing, each panel shall take precautions against real or apparent conflicts of interest on the part of panel members.
+Panel members shall decline to participate in the hearing of any case in which they have a personal bias or conflict of interest that would preclude their making a fair and objective decision, and shall avoid any individual communication with a party. - b.
+No panel member shall participate in any case from a department with which he/she/is associated as a faculty member or any case in which he/she has been involved in the sequence of review. - c.
+Any party may file a written challenge to any member on these grounds within seven calendar days of the notification of the panel composition. - 12.
+Prehearing.
+The CHC may hold a prehearing with the parties in order to resolve challenges for cause, simplify the issues, effect stipulations of fact, and achieve such other prehearing objectives as will make the hearing fair, effective, and expeditious. - 13.
+Sharing of witness lists and documents.
 At least 5 business days before the commencement of the hearing, the parties and the CHC shall make available to one another a list of their witnesses, and copies of documents to be offered at the hearing.